 Ben O’Keeffe started refereeing while at medical school in Dunedin and quickly progressed through the ranks to referee senior and representative rugby in NZ.
 He made his High Performance Referees Squad debut in 2012 and was another referee to have significant growth in 2016.
 That same year he went on to make his international debut test when refereeing Samoa v Georgia, most recently refereeing South Africa versus Argentina in The Rugby Championship and then the clash between Wales and Australia and Ireland and the USA last November.
 He is now an established member of the Super Rugby referee team and will be pushing the more senior referees for more of the marquee matches.

 Jaco Peyper started refereeing 2001 at age 20 and made his first class debut in 2007.
 His career pathway started at Currie Cup and he progressed through Sevens Rugby and World Rugby U20s, to Super Rugby and on to Test level appointments.
 He is the longest serving referee on the Super Rugby refereeing team and has 82 matches behind him including the 2017 final between the Lions and Crusaders.
 He has become one of the senior test referees in world rugby having refereed 46 Test matches and in 2017 refereed the first test between the All Blacks and the British and Irish Lions.
-We can expect another big season for Jaco again in 2019.
+We can expect another big season for Jaco again in 2019 during which he will pass the 100 match milestone - only the fourth referee to have done so.

 Prior to becoming a Professional Referee with New Zealand Rugby, Brendon worked in project management in the construction industry, having gained degrees in Civil Engineering and Commerce.
 A keen rugby player and supporter, Brendon took up refereeing for the North Harbour province where he went on to referee in New Zealand domestic competitions and the 2015 World Rugby U20 Championships.
 He joined the Super Rugby refereeing team in 2016 and now, entering his 4th season of Super Rugby, he has refereed in 18 matches and assistant refereed in 51.
 In November of 2017 he made his test match debut, going on to referee a further 3 test matches the following year.
 Going forward, Brendon aims to consistently deliver strong performances at Super Rugby level and he aspires to one day referee at the Rugby World Cup.